 Meltdowns, however, are only occasional.
 Perhaps your little one didn’t get a good nap, or something hyped them up right before bedtime.

 At these times, it’s okay to break the routine for a day — that won’t ruin your progress.
-Do what it takes to make them calm down, like hugging or cuddling them.
+Do what it takes to calm them down, like hugging or cuddling them.

 Tips on Dealing with Bedtime Meltdowns